iiumschedule/iium_schedule/README.md

 # IIUM Schedule App

-Generate a beautiful & clean IIUM Schedule quickly with automatic subject data fetching.
-View what courses are available to register at your fingertips.
+Generate a beautiful and clean IIUM Schedule quickly with automatic subject data fetching.
+View the courses available for registration at your fingertips.

-Load timetable I-Ma'luum and your schedule is ready.
-As easy as that :wink:
+Load the timetable from I-Ma'luum, and your schedule is ready.
+It's as easy as that! :wink:

 <h1 align="center">
     <picture>